merellois/Archive/README.md

 - How can you make people understand a situation if they were never there?
 - How can you let people experience an phenomenon thorugh technology that they never faced in real life?
 - How do people expierence a war?
 When everybody has an other conecction to it.

+- **Vietnam oorlog gebruiken als voorbeeld dat oorlogen door de jaren heen qua vorm niet zijn veranderd.
+De nutteloosheid van de oorlogen weergeven door de functie die de media heeft tijdens een oorlog.
+De media staat tussen de burgers en de soldaten in en is het communicatie middel om mensen op de hoogte te houden.**

+    **Communication tools**

+    → Tv = civilians

+    → Radio = soldiers

+**Video games** visualising the Vietnam war : the war is over, but in these games you can continue the fight.
+And for what?
+You don't learn the impact the war had on millions of people.

 1. Script = main source
     - reaction of the script